Arrival: Time, language and the image of GodWritten by Subby Szterszky

 What's inside this article

-As a rule, science fiction films don’t get much love from the Oscars or other major movie awards.
-At best, they’re given a few nods for technical achievement: special effects, makeup, sound editing and the like.
+As a rule, science fiction films don’t get much love from the Oscars or other movie awards.
+At best, they’re given a few nods for technical achievement: special effects, makeup, sound editing.
 But nominations for best picture, screenplay or director?
 Don’t count on it.

 [But first, a spoiler alert: this article discusses major themes and plot points of Arrival.
 If you haven’t seen the film, you might want to do so before reading further.]